 Report From Haiti

 Children are dear to alumna Page Warstler Steadman’s heart.
-The 2001 nursing graduate works for Children’s Memorial Hospital in Chicago with the division of cardiothoracic surgery.
+The nursing graduate works for Children’s Memorial Hospital in Chicago with the division of cardiothoracic surgery.
 She cares for children with congenital heart defects who require open heart surgery or heart transplants.
-Steadman took a two-week trip to Haiti after a major earthquake took place there a few years ago.
+Steadman took a two-week trip to Haiti after a major earthquake.
 She worked to help victims and witnessed the amazing resilience of the Haitian people.

 Steadman saw over 80 patients on her first day in Haiti.
 People came to her with wounds and fractures, dehydration and the beginnings of disease due to lack of sanitation.
 She worked with other healthcare personnel in makeshift tents and even traveled to the countryside to treat children at several orphanages.